Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 \subsection{Experimental Setup}

 The experimental setup specifies the models and datasets for each task, metrics for evaluation, non-IID data partitioning, baselines, and hyperparameter settings.
 All experiments are performed on a single GPU, using an NVIDIA RTX 5090 (32 GB) or an NVIDIA H100-SXM (80 GB).
+Additional implementation details and more hyperparameter settings are provided in Appendix~\ref{appendix:hyperparameters}.